-• Prior to initiating the Tribal Nation community

-- 45+ individuals compensated for labor associated with The Wave Foundation's Food Program (seafood labor not included) - 780+ fishers and fish workers compensated for labor associated with The Wave Foundation's Food Program - 56+ agricultural businesses supported with purchases by The Wave Foundation's Food Program - 12,096+ bottles of water provided to Tribal Nation Communities - 6,375+ hot meals distributed to those impacted by the Detroit, OR & Southern Oregon wildfires - 21,250+ miles driven for food distribution efforts; miles are pending carbon offsets - 730 animal pens from Jewett Cameron provided to Southern Oregon & Warm Springs - 40 generator and equipment packages provided to Columbia River Fishing Access Site communities - 300 adult sized masks and 200 child sized masks donated from Looptworks and distributed by The Wave Foundation to Tribal Nation communities
+- Prior to initiating the Tribal Nation community focused program, The Wave Foundation partnered with 36+ community organizations in the Northwest to support over 650,000 people facing food insecurity with food donations representing over 4,000,000 meal equivalents. - 251,000+ lbs. of food recovered - 50+ individuals compensated for labor associated with The Wave Foundation's Food Program (seafood labor not included) - Nearly 1,000 fishers and fish workers compensated for labor associated with The Wave Foundation's Food Program - Over 100 agricultural businesses supported with purchases by The Wave Foundation's Food Program - 15,000+ bottles of water provided to Tribal Nation Communities - 6,375+ hot meals distributed to those impacted by the Detroit, OR & Southern Oregon wildfires - 30,000+ miles driven for food distribution efforts; miles are pending carbon offsets - 730 animal pens from Jewett Cameron provided to Southern Oregon & Warm Springs - 40 generator and equipment packages provided to Columbia River Tribal Nation communities - 300 adult sized masks and 200 child sized masks donated from Looptworks and distributed by The Wave Foundation to Tribal Nation communities